humhub/documentation/docs/theme/module.md

 **themes/example1/**

-Place all Theme related files in this directory.
-(Same structure as directly under `/themes`.)
+Place all Theme related files in this directory (Same structure as directly under `/themes`.).

 **Module.php**